alanxoc3/pinyin/README.md

 hànyǔ pīnyīn
 </pre>

-Report any bugs or feature requests in the issues page.
+Report any bugs or feature requests to the issues page. :)